1967–68 Chicago Bulls season

 The 1967–68 Chicago Bulls season was the second season of the franchise in the National Basketball Association (NBA).
+The team had moved to the Chicago Stadium beginning this season.

 Draft picks

 Note: This is not an extensive list; it only covers the first and second rounds, and any other players drafted by the franchise that played at least one NBA game.